 Here are two great options:

-Admin can also add a checkbox for users to accept Terms of Service and add Google reCAPTCHA to registration and login forms.
+The admin can also add a checkbox for users to accept Terms of Service and add Google reCAPTCHA to registration and login forms.

 Profile Builder is a free plugin that lets you create custom registration forms using simple shortcodes.
 Once users register, they can go back and edit their profile at any time without having to go into the WordPress backend.